-The 0-132LN, 0-135LN, and 0-150LN VAC output ranges are direct-coupled outputs and are always available.
+The 0-135LN, and 0-150LN VAC output ranges are direct-coupled outputs and are always available.
 The remaining output voltage ranges are transformer-coupled.
-Only one is available when output transformers are installed.
+Only one is available when internal or output transformers or external T option chassis are installed.
 However, systems can be reconfigured for a different range, if required.